sil-dictionary-lexical-services/AdjustHomographs/README.md

 ## How citation forms affect the numbering

 If the entry has a citation form (e.g., **\lc**), that form is used instead of the one in the lexical field (e.g. **\lx**).
 In that case, the contents of the **\lx** field aren't included in the count for homographs in other entries.
 If there is an **\hm** number in the record already, it will be used as the homograph number when calculating numbers for other entries that match the citation form.

+## Reporting homograph numbering errors in the log file

+The script detects homograph fields that are invalid (because they don't have a number) or contain a homograph number greater than 90000.
+It logs them to the log file.
+Line numbers in the log file refer to the line number in the input file, which may be different from the output file.

+If the script detects that a homograph number has been assigned twice, It reports the form and line number of the two occurrences.
+Note that in the case of a lexical form or a citation form, the form and the homograph field will be on different lines.

 ## Bugs & Enhancements